 Water Sensitive Cities

 To help achieve our WaterSmart vision, Council is participating in the Cooperative Research Centre (CRC) - Water Sensitive Cities.
-Brisbane City Council will join 74 like-minded organisations looking for practical solutions and mechanisms to support a more water sensitive future.
-Although formally recognised in July 2012, the CRC has been working over the last three years to start the national and international journey of delivering water sensitive cities.
+Brisbane City Council joins over 80 like-minded organisations looking for practical and innovation solutions and mechanisms to make towns and cities more water sensitive.
+With a research budget in excess of $100 million, research will guide capital investments of more than $100 billion by the Australian water sector and more than $550 billion of private sector investment in urban development.

-View a video on Brisbane's cultural perspectives on the importance of water or read the Brisbane's cultural perspective video transcript:
+Watch a video on Brisbane's cultural perspectives on the importance of water or read the video transcript.

 For more information about the WaterSmart Strategy, email the project team.